 Improving quality is about making health care safe, effective, patient-centred, timely, efficient and equitable.
 It’s about giving the people closest to problems affecting care quality the time, permission, skills and resources they need to solve them.
 In the history of the NHS, there has never been a greater focus on improving the quality of health services.

-This is not a ‘how to’ guide.
-Instead, it offers a clear explanation of some common approaches used to improve quality, including where they have come from, their underlying principles and their efficacy and applicability within the healthcare arena.
+This guide offers an explanation of some popular approaches used to improve quality, including where they have come from, their underlying principles and their efficacy and applicability within the healthcare arena.
 It also describes the factors that can help to ensure the successful use of these approaches and methods. to improve the quality of care processes, pathways and services.

 It is written for a general health care audience and will be most useful for those new to the field of quality improvement, or those wanting to be reminded of the key points.